Board of Directors

 Erin Howard, CTBLB Vice President

-Erin Howard joined the City of Hartford in March of 2019.
-Previously she worked for the City of Torrington for five years as their Director of Economic Development.
+Erin Howard joined the Grow America, formerly NDC, as Field Director in 2024.
+Previously she worked for the City of Hartford as Director of Economic Development and Interim Planning Director, and the City of Torrington for five years as Director of Economic Development.
 Prior to focusing her career on Economic Development, she has a strong background in planning having worked for the Town of Windsor, City of Middletown and Town of Ellington along with a few years in the private sector at Milone and MacBroom, Inc. Ms. Howard graduated from the University of Connecticut with a double major in Political Science and Economics.
 From there she attended the University of Massachusetts and obtained her Master’s Degree in Regional Planning with a focus on economic development.
 In 2012, Ms. Howard received her AICP certification from the American Planning Association.
 She is a member of the Connecticut Planners Association and sits on the Board of Directors for the Connecticut Economic Developers Association (CEDAS).

 Thomas Hyde, MBA, CTBLB Treasurer